 The first thing we’re going to do is rename your Shield TV.
 If you’ve already done this at some point, you can skip this step.

-I recommend renaming your Shield TV to something a bit more descriptive.
-For example, I have a 2015 Shield, a 2017 Shield Pro and a 2019 Shield “tube.”
+I recommend renaming your Shield TV to something more descriptive.
+For example, I have a 2015 Shield, a 2017 Shield Pro, and a 2019 Shield “tube.”

 So I use the year as a descriptor to make things easier.

 To do this, click on the About entry.

 Under Device Name, you can see what your Shield is currently named.

 This is what’s going to show up on your Windows PC when you browse your network.
 That’s why changing it to something that makes sense to you is important.

 Click on Device Name and change it on the next screen.

 Configuring Network File Transfers

 Go back to the Device Preferences tab on the Settings menu.

 Usually, this section of the Settings menu is where you’ll configure an external hard drive or SD card.